 Different ways of labelling are possible.
 Pease ask our Regulatory Support Service for details.

-According to the EU Guidance Notes, which are also acknowledged by other countries, Coloring Foods should comply with the following principles:
+Coloring Foods should comply with the following principles: